beNative/lazarus/README.md

 * (Experimental) structure viewer.
 * (Experimental) support for multiple views on the same source buffer.
 * (Experimental) support for keyboard macros.
-* A lot of other unique features will be added soon so stay tuned as the code evolves.
-For now only preview builds for the Windows, Linux and MacOS X (Darwin) platforms are available, but native FreeBSD and Solaris builds are in the pipeline.

-Notepas is a work-in-progress.
+Experimental features are activated in debug mode and provide a preliminary look to what's currently cooking in the kitchen.
+The project files support multiple platform/widget set targets.

 If you have bug reports or suggestions for new features please submit a new issue.
-Experimental features are activated in debug mode and provide a preliminary look to what's currently cooking in the kitchen.
+Pull requests are always welcome.